 How to make the best hibachi fried rice at home:

 - Scramble the eggs.
 Heat the wok, griddle, or dutch oven over high heat.
-When it’s hot, add the oil and scramble the eggs in the pan quickly.
+When it’s hot, add the grapeseed or corn oil and scramble the eggs in the pan quickly.
 Remove the eggs to a bowl or plate and set aside until later.

 Can I add protein to this recipe, or what do you suggest serving on the side?

-You can add cooked chicken, shrimp, or steak to the rice if you’d like.
+You can add cooked beef, chicken, shrimp, or steak to the rice if you’d like.
 This works incredibly well with grilled meats!
-I love serving this hibachi fried rice with my miso ginger salmon.
-You could also serve this with garlic butter steak and shrimp or steak bites on the side!
+I love serving this hibachi fried rice with my miso ginger salmon along with mushrooms and zucchini.
+You could also serve this with garlic butter steak and shrimp or steak bites on the side with steamed broccoli.

 Tips for making the best hibachi fried rice: